LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/07_optimizing_texture_rendering/index.md

 In the [What is a Texture Atlas](#what-is-a-texture-atlas) section above, a texture atlas was described as a scrap book that holds all of the individual sprites for the game.
 These individual sprites can now be represented by the `TextureRegion` class we just created.
 Now, we will create the `TextureAtlas` class to represent the collection of the regions that make up all of our sprites.

-Just like the `TextureRegion` class, we're going to add this to the class library.
+Just like the `TextureRegion` class, we are going to add this to the class library.
 In the *Graphics* folder within the *MonoGameLibrary* project, add a new file named *TextureAtlas.cs*.
 Add the following code for the foundation fo the `TextureAtlas` class to the *TextureAtlas.cs* file:

 [!code-csharp[](./snippets/textureatlas.cs#declaration)]